JakeWellian/farming-life/README.md

 Small mini-game where you can grow, collect, and sell plants!
 How fast can you reach 1000$?
 - Game was developed using Unity Engine and C# code
-- Available for Windows, Linux, and Mac users
+- Available for Windows and Linux users
 - Game concept and design inspired by James Doyle's course on Udemy

 # **Instructions**